CircleCI-Labs/github-bot-example/README.md

 - If the comment contains the word `circleci`

 If all 3 conditions are met, the pipeline will continue on to the normal pipeline.
 If not, the pipeline will fail and not continue.

+**Disclaimer:**

+CircleCI Labs, including this repo, is a collection of solutions developed by members of CircleCI's field engineering teams through our engagement with various customer needs.

+-   ✅ Created by engineers @ CircleCI
+-   ✅ Used by real CircleCI customers
+-   ❌ **not** officially supported by CircleCI support